brunokoga/Montevideo/additionalMonsters_dir/nightshade.md

 Special Abilities

-**Blackest Depths (Su** The waters in which a nightwave swims become as chill, dark, and heavy as those in the ocean_'_s deepest reaches.
-All waters within 60 feet are completely dark (as _ [deeper darkness](additionalMonsters/../spell_dir/deeperDarkness#_deeper-darkness)_, and creatures within this radius take 6d6 points of damage (half [cold](monster_dir/creatureTypes#_cold-subtype), half bludgeoning at the end of their turn each round if they remain in the area at this time.
+**Blackest Depths (Su)** The waters in which a nightwave swims become as chill, dark, and heavy as those in the ocean_'_s deepest reaches.
+All waters within 60 feet are completely dark (as _ [deeper darkness](additionalMonsters/../spell_dir/deeperDarkness#_deeper-darkness)_), and creatures within this radius take 6d6 points of damage (half [cold](monsters/creatureTypes#_cold-subtype), half bludgeoning) at the end of their turn each round if they remain in the area at this time.
 A DC 31 Fortitude save negates the crushing damage.
-[Incorporeal](monster_dir/creatureTypes#_incorporeal-subtype creatures and creatures with the [aquatic](monster_dir/creatureTypes#_aquatic-subtype or water subtypes [native](monster_dir/creatureTypes#_native-subtype to deep waters do not take this damage, and _ [freedom of movement](additionalMonsters/../spell_dir/freedomOfMovement#_freedom-of-movement_ protects completely against the damage.
+[Incorporeal](monster_dir/creatureTypes#_incorporeal-subtype) creatures and creatures with the [aquatic](monsters/creatureTypes#_aquatic-subtype) or water subtypes [native](monster_dir/creatureTypes#_native-subtype) to deep waters do not take this damage, and _ [freedom of movement](additionalMonsters/../spell_dir/freedomOfMovement#_freedom-of-movement)_ protects completely against the damage.
 Any magical light effect within this radius at the beginning of the nightwave_'_s turn is dispelled (treat as _ [greater dispel magic](additionalMonsters/../spell_dir/dispelMagic#_dispel-magic-greater)_).
 This effect does not extend out of the water.
 The save DC is Charisma-based.

-**Energy Drain (Su** A creature that has been swallowed whole by a nightwave gains 2 negative levels each round.
+**Energy Drain (Su)** A creature that has been swallowed whole by a nightwave gains 2 negative levels each round.

 The most powerful of the known types of nightshade is the ravenous nightwave, an unholy personification of the remorseless gluttony of death given the form of a shark the size of the largest whales.
-Although the nightwave is most at home in the ocean's deeps, it has no need to breathe, and its constant _ [fly](additionalMonsters/../spell_dir/fly_ spell-like ability allows it to bring ruin above the waves as the need presents itself.
+Although the nightwave is most at home in the ocean's deeps, it has no need to breathe, and its constant _ [fly](additionalMonsters/../spell_dir/fly)_ spell-like ability allows it to bring ruin above the waves as the need presents itself.

 A nightwave is 100 feet long and weighs 200 tons.